-Xavier will be a year old in November, I realized.
+Dawn will be a year old in November, I realized.
 Maybe that’s when this job opportunity will come.

 “The job is perfect for you,” he said.
 “I mean, it’s nothing you’ve done before.
 But you could learn.
 And you could make a lot of money.
 It couldn’t hurt to try it out.”

-As David spoke, that feeling returned.
+As he spoke, that feeling returned.